 If you are interested in submitting items for consideration for our newsletter (now published separately from the journal) please contact Terri Pali, TPHA Executive Director at email@example.com

 Please include "Newsletter Item" in the subject line

 The Texas Public Health Journal is the quarterly publication of the Texas Public Health Association and is a benefit of membership.

 Our quarterly publication is typically released as follows: Winter Issue 1 released in January; Spring Issue 2 released in April (generally coincides with National Public Health Week); Summer Issue 3 released in July; Fall Issue 4 released in October.
 You are invited to access a few past issues of our journal to help you get acquainted with us.

-If your agency or group is interested in sponsoring an issue of our journal that will focus on a specific public health topic, please contact us at email@example.com .
+If your agency or group is interested in sponsoring a focused issue of our journal that will highlight a specific public health topic, please contact us at firstname.lastname@example.org .

 Format: Manuscripts should be double-spaced, have at least 1" margins, use 12 point font Pages must be numbered.
 All manuscripts and accompanying materials must be submitted in electronic format.
 Files may be submitted in the following formats: Microsoft Word, Excel and Powerpoint.
 Figures and photographs may be submitted as JPEG, or TIF files.
 All materials must be in black and white (gray tones if needed).

 Title: must reflect the main point of the article, and should be brief.Authors & Affiliations: Names and affiliations of all authors.
 For the corresponding author provide name, degree/credentials, title, place of employment and mailing and email addresses.